moorer2k/SteamActivator/README.md

 Automated steam key activation created/tested only on Windows 7.

 # How to use:
-You must have steam open, once it's open, you
+You must have steam open, once it's open, you load your list of keys and press the On button!
+Sit back and wait!

 # Screenshots